rotaki/rclref/docs/setup.md

-# How to setup riak_core_lite application?
+# How to a setup riak_core_lite application?

+This page provides an overview of how to setup a riak_core_lite applicaiton.

 ## Erlang

-Install Erlang OTP version 22
+Install Erlang OTP version > 22

 ## rebar3